The unadulterated Word of God must govern our thinking on this issue.

-This does not mean that women are not gifted equally with men.
+This does not mean that women are not gifted equally to men.

-Women worked along side the apostle Paul and other great leaders of biblical times.
-They played a powerful role in ministry.
+Women worked alongside the apostle Paul and other great leaders of biblical times.
+They played an influential role in ministry.

-Since women are equally gifted for the work of the ministry, and since they ministered with Paul, for example, women are to be encouraged to ministry through many avenues in ministry.
+Since women are equally gifted for the work of the ministry, and since they ministered with Paul, for example, women are to be encouraged to ministry through many avenues.